saforem2/checkpoint_restart/docs/index.md

 ```

 The optional `dev` extras provide `pytest`, so no additional packages are required.
 When installing
-without extras, ensure `pytest`, `numpy`, and `scipy` are available in the active environment before
+without extras, ensure `pytest` is available in the active environment before running the suite.
-running the suite.
-Because several tests exercise filesystem interactions, execute the commands from
+Because several tests exercise filesystem interactions, execute the commands from a writable working
-a writable working directory.
-Consult the README link above for troubleshooting tips and additional
+directory.
+Consult the README link above for troubleshooting tips and additional context.
-context.